Bolsonaro asks for solution to expand income tax exemption

-BRASILIA – The president Jair Bolsonaro asked the Ministry of Economy a solution for the correction of the table of the Personal Income Tax (IRPF) still this year.
-This was a campaign promise made by the president in the elections and he warned the team that he wants to fulfill it because he knows that voters will demand it, while opponents will say that he did not do what he promised, according to the Estadão with credible sources.
+President Jair Bolsonaro asked the Ministry of Economy for a solution to correct the Individual Income Tax (IRPF) table later this year.
+This was a campaign promise made by the president in the elections and he warned the team that he wants to fulfill it because he knows that he will be demanded by voters, while opponents will say that he did not do what he promised, according to Estadão with accredited sources.

 During the campaign, Bolsonaro promised to correct the exemption range to five minimum wages (today, R$6,060).
 Currently, only those with an income of less than BRL 1,900 per month are exempt from the IR.

 Unlike taxation on profits and dividends, the table’s correction can take effect the same year as congressional approval.
-Bolsonaro can edit a provisional measure (MP), which takes effect immediately, although it needs to be approved by deputies and senators within 120 days. technicians from IRS make new simulations of the loss of revenue with the measure.
+Bolsonaro can edit a provisional measure (MP), which takes effect immediately, although it needs to be approved by deputies and senators within 120 days.
+Federal Revenue technicians make new simulations of the loss of revenue with the measure.

 “It is possible to correct the table for it to be valid in the same year.
-The legislation does not allow when the Income Tax law is changed to increase the tax and not to decrease it”, says lawyer Elisabeth Libertuci, specialist in IRPF legislation, partner at Lewandowski Libertuci.
+The legislation does not allow, when the Income Tax law is changed, to increase the tax and not to decrease it”, says lawyer Elisabeth Libertuci, a specialist in IRPF legislation, a member of the Lewandowski Libertuci office.
 According to her, there is no restriction to adopt the measure in an election year.

 IR reform

-as showed the Estadão, Guedes prefers that the correction of the table be approved in the Income Tax reform bill, which is stationed in the Senate, after being approved by the deputies.
+As Estadão showed, Guedes prefers that the correction of the table be approved in the Income Tax reform project, which is stationed in the Senate, after being approved by the deputies.
 He waved to support the approval of Refis for medium and large companies in case senators give approval for the IR reform.

 In addition to providing for the return of taxation of profits and dividends at a rate of 15%, the project establishes the correction of the Individual Income Tax (IRPF) table and the increase in the exemption range from R$ 1.9 thousand to BRL 2.5 thousand.
 The project was approved by the Chamber in September of last year with 398 favorable votes, but it was put on hold by the Senate rapporteur, Senator Angelo Coronel (PSD-BA).
 At the end of the year, Coronel presented a separate project with only the correction of the IRPF table, much more generous than the government’s.
 Now, with the turn of the year, the rapporteur is signaling that he will resume the discussion.